Prayer Cycle / Monk in the World / Day 6

 Credits

-Opening Prayer written by Christine Valters Paintner
+Opening Prayer: Written by Christine Valters Paintner

-Opening Song: Remember the Path by Richard Bruxvoort Colligan
+Opening Song: Remember the Path by Richard Bruxvoort Colligan from the album Monk in the World: Songs for Contemplative Living

-Interpretation of Psalm 99 by Rev. Christine Robinson
+Psalm 99: Interpretation by Rev. Christine Robinson

-Prayers of Concern written by Polly Burns
+Prayers of Concern: Written by Polly Paton-Brown

-Closing Blessing: written by Christine Valters Paintner
+Closing Blessing: Written by Christine Valters Paintner

-Please note: All of the Opening and Closing Songs are published on CDs in the Abbey of the Arts collection.
-In addition, these songs have accompanying gesture prayers and/or dances created by Betsey Beckman that can be found on the corresponding DVD (each album has a DVD companion).
-The Psalm Opening, Doxology, and the Response to the Prayers of Concern also have accompanying congregational gestures.
-The audio and video recordings of these are available at AbbeyoftheArts.com.
+Please note: All of the songs and prayer responses are published on albums in the Abbey of the Arts collection unless otherwise noted.
+In addition, these songs & responses have accompanying gesture prayers and/or dances created by Betsey Beckman that can be found on the corresponding video collections.
+Audio and video recordings of the Prayer Cycles are available at AbbeyoftheArts.com.

 Evening Prayer